 The required and recommended courses are offered in coordination with the nonprofit management concentration in the Master of Public Affairs program.

-- a transcript (bachelor’s and/or master’s degree) from a regionally accredited college or university
+- all transcripts (bachelor’s and/or master’s degree) from a regionally accredited colleges or universities

 - three letters of recommendation

 No test is required.

 FINANCIAL AID: Loans are available for this Certificate program for eligible students enrolling in at least 5 hours of course work each semester at the 500 level or above.
 (See Financial Aid).
 Click here to estimate your bill.

 This program allows students without an MPA degree who enroll in the certificate program to apply to the MPA program, and receive 12 hours of credit toward the degree.
 However, satisfactory completion of the certificate program does not guarantee admission to the MPA program.
 All other admission criteria, including transcripts, test scores, letters of recommendation and a supplemental application would have to be completed by the applicant and reviewed by the faculty.
 Admitted students would have to complete the MPA degree within five years from the beginning of the certificate enrollment to the completion of the degree.